-- Turn on the fuel valve. - Open the seawater inlet valve located by the housings. - Operate the battery switches and energise the electric system. - Disengage the reverse gear (it will make the acceleration possible when in neutral).
+- Turn on the fuel valve. - Open the water intake valve. - Operate the battery switches and energise the electric system. - Disengage the reverse gear (it will make the acceleration possible when in neutral).

 - Get used to checking immediately after starting the engine if water is expelled with the exhaust gases.